edisonleolhl/notes/数据结构与算法/剑指Offer刷题记录.md

             }
             return nextNode;
         }
-        // pNode has no right subtree
+        // pNode doesn't have right subtree
+        // if pNode doesn't have parent
         if(!pNode->next) return nullptr;
+        // pNode has parent
         nextNode = pNode->next;
         // if pNode is left child
         if(pNode == nextNode->left){
             return nextNode;
         }
-        // if pNode is right child
+        // pNode is right child
-        while(nextNode->next && nextNode == nextNode->next->right){
+        // recursively find parent when parent is right child while(nextNode->next && nextNode == nextNode->next->right){
             nextNode = nextNode->next;
         }
         if(!nextNode->next){
             return nullptr; // now nextNode is root, so no next node }
-        return nextNode->next;
-    }
+        return nextNode->next; // now parent is left child of grandpa, return grandpa }
 };
 ```